 The process for an exiting employer is set out in the regulations which require the Fund actuary to calculate an exit payment.
-The calculation is usually carried out on a discontinuance basis which means that the payment due from the employer can be substantial.
+The calculation is carried out on a discontinuance basis which means that the payment due from the employer can be substantial.
 SPFO has developed procedures to manage employer exits through phased payments both before and after the event.
+In practice, an increase in the funding level during 2022/23 meant that most exiting employers received an exit credit payment from the Fund.

-Employer participation during 2021/22 is summarised in the following table.
+Employer participation during 2022/23 is summarised in the following table.

-Total employers as at 1st April 2021 164
+Total employers as at 1 st April 2022 159

 New employers (N) -

-Exiting employers (E) 5
+Exiting employers (E) 7

-Total employers as at 31st March 2022 159
+Total employers as at 1st April 2022 152

-COMMUNICATIONS ANNUAL REPORT 2022
+COMMUNICATIONS ANNUAL REPORT 2023